MLH-Fellowship/sre-portfolio-site/README.md

 ## Usage

-Create a .env file using the example.env template
+Create a .env file using the example.env template (make a copy using the variables inside of the template)

 Start flask development server
 ```bash